bluesat-archive/numbat-embedded/README.md

 # Overview
-This is all the code that runs on numbat's embedded module computers
+This is all the code that runs on BLUEsat UNSW's Off-World Robotic [Numbat Rover](http://bluesat.com.au/projects/off-world-robotics/) embedded module computers

 It contains a few key components: